euab/jager/README.md

 ```

 ### 3. Set up config
-When the bot starts.
-It'll look for either environment variables or a secrets.py file.
+When the bot starts, it'll look for either environment variables or a secrets.py file.
 Either way is good enough but here are the variables needed:

     - TOKEN = bot token